danipindado/danipindado.github.io/_posts/2017-02-10-pool-swim-app-v4-3-released.md

 From now on, the application setting "_pool length_" depends on the units chosen.
 This means, you don't need to convert to meters anymore.
 If you are swimming in a pool whose length is 30 yd, just set:

--pool length: 30
+- pool length: 30
--distance unit: yards
+- distance unit: yards

 If you set the pool length using the watch menu, the distance units will depend on the distance chosen: